vitaliisili/linux-commands/mv/readme.md

 # -n	The files remain intact and your file will not be moved to the destination directory.

-# -b	It creates a backup file in the destination directory.
+# -b	It creates a backup file in the destination directory.To explore more options of the “rm” command, users can utilize the “help” utility:

+#  *To explore more options of the “rm” command, users can utilize the “help” utility:*

+$ rm --help